j-chao/devops_workshops/00_containers/00_containers.md

 Consider a use case where we would want to be able to save the logs of a running application in a container for auditing and security purposes.

+We will take a closer look at volumes in the next workshop.

 ### Building your own Docker image with Dockerfiles
 A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an